FREQUENTLY ASKED QUESTIONS

 Q: What is the mission of Senior Veterans, Inc.?

 A: We help senior wartime veterans and widows obtain the VA’s “Non-Service Connected Disability Pension”, often referred to as “Aid and Attendance” , which is adjudicated through the Department of Veterans Affairs.
 This benefit provides seniors with tax free supplemental income.

 Q: Does your organization offer financial, tax or legal advice?

 A: Absolutely not.
 We are not financial planners, attorneys or tax consultants, nor do we offer any direct or indirect financial, legal or tax advice.
-Questions regarding these matters should be directed to those licensed to do so.
+Questions regarding these matters should be handled by licensed professionals.

 Q: We have heard differing opinions/facts regarding the “net worth” requirements of the claimant.
 Can you be more specific regarding these requirements?

 Q: What are the maximum monthly payments available to the claimants?

 A: Currently, the maximum monthly awards for VA Pension with “Aid and Attendance” are as follows:

 Married Veteran: $2,127.00